 Issue | Cause | Action |

-Generic silhouette still appears | Visibility not set to “Anyone” | Re-check visibility; resend test email after 30 minutes. |
+Generic silhouette still appears | Visibility not set to Anyone | Set visibility to Anyone; re-send test email after 30 minutes. |

 Cannot edit photo (“managed by organization”) | Admin has restricted photo editing | Contact IT; admin enables photo edits in Admin Console. |